itisameerkhan/namaste-node/008. Deep Dive into V8 JS Engine/README.md

 In the V8 engine (used in Node.js and Chrome), the JIT compiler converts frequently executed JavaScript code into highly optimized machine code to improve performance.

 ![demo](../assests/demo11.png)

+### ⚡ Ignition Interpreter

+* The AST is passed to Ignition, the interpreter of V8.

+* Ignition converts AST into bytecode, an intermediate representation of the code.

+* Bytecode is lighter and faster than the AST and can be executed immediately.

+### ⚡ Hot Code detection

+* V8 monitors execution to detect "hot code" (frequently executed functions).

+* If a function runs many times, it is marked as hot and sent to TurboFan (JIT Compiler) for optimization.

+* Optimizing frequently used functions speeds up execution.

+* Avoids wasting time optimizing rarely used code.

+### ⚡ Turbo Fan compiler

+* TurboFan takes the hot code (frequently executed bytecode) and compiles it into optimized machine code.

+    * ✅ Inline Caching → Caches function calls and property accesses.

+    * ✅ Hidden Classes → Uses efficient object representations.

+    * ✅ Dead Code Elimination → Removes unused variables.

+    * ✅ Loop Unrolling → Optimizes frequently executed loops

+### ✨ TurboFan makes assumptions

+* TurboFan (the JIT compiler in V8) assumes the most common types used in JavaScript to optimize execution.

+* However, if those assumptions turn out wrong, it deoptimizes and falls back to slower execution.

+### ✨ Garbage collection

+V8 (the JavaScript engine used in Node.js and Chrome) has an advanced garbage collection (GC) system that automatically manages memory by cleaning up unused objects.
+The two major components are:

+* **Orinoco** → V8's main JavaScript garbage collector.

+* **Oilpan** → Garbage collector for DOM & WebAssembly objects (C++ objects).

+* **Scavenger (Minor GC)** → Fast cleanup of young objects in memory.
+* **Mark-Compact (Major GC)** → Deep cleanup of long-lived objects in memory.